KDahir247/Journey_ECS/README.md

 </br>

 **Features**
-- Fast single component iteration & entity iteration (Dense array iteration)
+- Fast single component iteration & entity iteration (dense array iteration)
 - Unlimitied amount of component can be added
+- Support for duplicate component type in sparse storage
 - Very minimal Only does what it needs and nothing more.
-- SOA component dense array\
+- SOA component dense array
-- Implement Resource for unique component (1 per unique component)
+- Implement resource for unique component (1 per unique component)
 - Reduced memory consumption on sparse array
-- Allow upto or more then 1 Million entity
+- Allow upto or more then 1 million entity

 **Limitation**
 - small to no checks so undefined behaviour on invalid use (so call register before adding component and make sure when removing a component entity actually has component or call has_component with a if statement)